-- Click Other Income in the Federal Quick Q&A Topics menu to expand the category and then click Prizes, awards and other miscellaneous income
+- Click Other Income in the Federal Quick Q&A Topics menu to expand, then click Prizes, awards or other miscellaneous income.

-- On the screen titled Miscellaneous - Amounts Received, enter a description and an amount in the blank boxes.
+- On the screen titled Miscellaneous - Amounts Received, enter a Description and an amount in the blank boxes, then click Continue.

 CAUTION!
 Do not report on this line any income from self-employment or fees received as a notary public.
 Instead, you must use Schedule C, even if you don’t have any business expenses.
-Also, don’t report on line 8 any nonemployee compensation shown on Form 1099-MISC (unless it isn't self-employment income, such as income from a hobby or a sporadic activity.
-Instead, see the Form 1099-MISC instructions to find out where to report that income.
+Also don’t report on line 8 any nonemployee compensation shown on Form 1099-MISC or 1099-NEC (unless it isn't self-employment income, such as income from a hobby or a sporadic activity).
+Instead, see the Instructions for Recipient included on Form 1099-MISC or 1099-NEC to find out where to report that income.